MlsLengzai/Login-page/README.md

 Tips/Notes:
 Security: This code is for educational purposes only and lacks important security features such as password hashing and protection against SQL injection.
 In a real-world scenario, it is essential to implement secure authentication and use prepared statements to prevent SQL injection attacks.

-Remember Me: The "Remember Me" functionality is not implemented in the provided code.
-If you want to add this feature, you'll need to handle cookies or sessions to remember the user's login status.

-Styling: The provided CSS code is straightforward and uses a background image.
-You can modify the CSS to match your preferred design and layout.

-Handling Errors: Consider enhancing error handling and providing more informative messages to users when login attempts fail.

-Roles and Permissions: The code uses a userType field in the register table to determine user roles.
-You can extend this concept to implement different roles with specific permissions.

-Accessibility: Ensure that the login form is accessible to users with disabilities by providing appropriate labels, ARIA attributes, and focus indicators.

-Front-end Validation: The current code lacks front-end validation, so you may want to add JavaScript validation to ensure the username and password fields are not empty before submitting the form.